chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 The author of any piece of software holds all rights to it by default, even if the source code is hosted in a public online space.
 A license is how you "allow" more people to use, modify, and distribute your work, making it "open source" in principle.
 It gives you attribution, while protecting you against legal warranty and liability claims.
 Licenses also let you set _restrictions_ on how your work can be used and who can use it.

-Open Source Initiative (OSI), a leading authority in the open source movement, recognizes [over a hundred different open source software licenses][osi-license].
+The Open Source Initiative (OSI), a leading authority in the open source movement, recognizes [over a hundred different open source software licenses][osi-license].
 These licenses lie on a spectrum of **permissiveness**, from the most permissive to the most protective (copyleft).

 <img src="./images/oss-licenses.svg" alt="OSS licenses shown along a horizontal line that extends in both directions.
 On the left, we have Permissive - Minimal restrictions on derivations & redistributions, with examples: Apache, MIT, and BSD 3-Clause license. on the Right, we have Copyleft - Derivations & redistributions must remain open, with examples: Mozilla Public License (MPL) and GNU Public License (MPL) where GPL is placed further right indicating that it's more copyleft than MPL."/>